 There is no greater skill that we can teach a child than how to read fluently and for enjoyment, thus opening a world of endless learning possibilities and academic success.
 We understand that if children have a positive start with early reading and phonics it will have endless benefits across all areas of learning.

-At Colne Engaine we follow the government recommended phonics programme Letters and Sounds.
+At Colne Engaine we follow the accredited phonics programme ‘Little Wandle Letters and Sounds’.
 This programme aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children, with the aim of them becoming fluent.

-Children begin with Letters and Sounds phase 1 in the early years and progress through to phase 6.
+Children begin with Phase 1 in the early years and progress through to phase 6.
 Children have daily phonics sessions.
 They participate in a range of activities to help to develop their reading, writing and spelling, each tailored to their personal needs.

-The Letters and Sounds curriculum for phonics supports children to:
+The Little Wandle Letters and Sounds curriculum for phonics supports children to: